thumbnail_Logo_4_vectorized

 Rate this Post

-Data Protection Officer vs GDPR Appointed Country Representative for Serbia
+Data Protection Officer vs Country Representative for Serbia

-Although the new Law on Personal Data Protection in Serbia started to apply on August 21, 2019, it seems that companies have not taken all the obligations prescribed by the Law that seriously, or they do not understand them (read more about the crucial novelties in our blog The New Law on Personal Data Protection – Key Novelties and Tic-Toc… Is Your Company Compliant With the New Law on Personal Data Protection?).
+Although the Law on Personal Data Protection in Serbia is in force from August 21, 2019, it seems that companies have not taken all the obligations prescribed by this Law that seriously, or they do not understand them.

 The fact that many companies that do business in Serbia have not appointed a Personal Data Protection Officer (DPO) or a Representative in the Republic of Serbia, even when the Law requires them to do so, is alarming.
-Consequentially, Share Foundation filed misdemeanor charges against Facebook and Google for failing to comply with its obligation to appoint Representatives in Serbia to the Commissioner for Information of Public Importance and Personal Data Protection.
-The gravity of the situation is reaffirmed by the fact that one week after the Law started to apply, out of tens of thousands of controllers, only 192 of them submitted mandatory information on the DPO[1] to the Commissioner.
+Consequentially, Share Foundation filed misdemeanor charges agains 16 global tech companies (including Amazon, Twitter, Viber and other) for failing to comply with its obligation to appoint Representatives in Serbia to the Commissioner for Information of Public Importance and Personal Data Protection.
+Such an initiative has shown effect since a larger number of Representatives in Serbia were subsequently registered, which is currently 57, as published on the Commissioner’s website.

 It is paramount for all entities who process personal data and who are subject to the Law to understand the difference between a Data Protection Officer (DPO) and a Representative in Serbia (Representative).

 At the first glance, it seems like their roles are similar, or even identical.
-However, the differences between the two are significant, and the failure to appoint them entails different consequences and potential risks of non-compliance with the provisions of the Law (more on the penalties in the blog Violation of the Law on Personal Data Protection in Serbia – 5 Consequences).
+However, the differences between the two are very significant, and the absence of their appointment entails different consequences and potential risks of non-compliance with the provisions of the Law.
 Moreover, appointing the same person to perform both roles can lead to a serious conflict of interest.

 In this blog, we will try to eliminate the confusion and misconceptions that exist regarding these two different institutes, as well as to help you understand if you are obliged to appoint one of these two persons or even both of them.